This flagship International Business Class lounge for Qantas at its main hub of Sydney Airport misses the mark in quality.

 However, if you really want to get away from people, there is a hidden exterior area through the fire doors at the far-right end (towards the First lounge).

 It’s an overflow area that has a plant wall.
 However, note that the air conditioning is quite loud out here.

 While the decor of the lounge isn’t too exciting, those in search of food and refreshment options prior to their onward flight are more than well catered for.

-The buffet selections change throughout the day and on top of the hot meal and salad options, those with a sugar craving should also be quite pleased.
+On top of the hot meal and salad offerings, those with a sugar craving should be quite pleased.

 The fresh and light environment was calming and, as usual, Qantas’ inclusion of the complimentary ASPAR skincare products is always a nice touch.

 The WiFi is quick to connect to and clocks excellent speeds of 106/83 Mbps download/upload.